Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 1. You haven't ran it.
 Fix: Close Wabbajack, Make sure you run skyrim directly to the menu.
 1. You don't own a Steam/GOG version.
 Wabbajack does not support Gamepass, Xbox or Epic Game store versions.
 1. You have moved your skyrim folder from where it was originally installed and you didnt use the steam "move install" option to do it.
 Fix: Move it back to the original location and use the steam move tool to move the game to a different library on your computer.
 You can use <https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide> to create new steam libraries on your primary hard drive.
+1. There is a problem with your steam install which is prevening the "gamefinder" library that wabbajack uses to identify installed games from finding the library skyrim is installed in.
+Fix: Consult with Wabbajack staff, Wildlander staff cannot help with this issue.
 1. You have a Cracked version of skyrim.
 Fix: Buy the game.

 ----